elastic/elasticsearch/CONTRIBUTING.md

 #### Formatting

-We are in the process of migrating towards automatic formatting Java file using [spotless], backed by the Eclipse formatter.
-If you have the [Eclipse Code Formatter] plugin installed, you can apply formatting directly in IntelliJ.
+We are in the process of migrating towards automatic formatting Java file using [spotless], backed by the Eclipse formatter. **We strongly recommend installing using the [Eclipse Code Formatter] plugin** so that you can apply the correct formatting directly in IntelliJ.
 The configuration for the plugin is held in `.idea/eclipseCodeFormatter.xml` and should be automatically applied, but manual instructions are below in case you you need them.

    1. Open **Preferences > Other Settings > Eclipse Code Formatter**
    2. Click "Use the Eclipse Code Formatter"